-In June 2024 the European Southern Observatory Council approved the process to identify its next flagship project, following the Extremely Large Telescope (ELT).
-This process is named “Expanding Horizons: Transforming astronomy in the 2040s”.
-Considering a decision to be made at the end of the current decade and another decade of construction, the new facility will enter into operation in the end of the 2030s, throughout the 2040s.
+In June 2024, the European Southern Observatory Council approved the process of identifying its next flagship project, which would follow the Extremely Large Telescope (ELT).
+This process is named "Expanding Horizons: Transforming astronomy" in the 2040s".
+Considering a decision to be made at the end of the current decade and another decade of construction, the new facility will enter into operation at the end of the 2030s and throughout the 2040s.

-The astronomical infrastructure landscape in the early 2040s will be very different from today's.
-At the ground, the Vera Rubin observatory, the ESO ELT, and the SKA Phase 1 will be in operation for well over a decade, the US ELT programme would also be up and running.
+The astronomical infrastructure landscape in the early 2040s will differ significantly from today's landscape.
+At the ground, the Vera Rubin observatory, the ESO ELT, and the SKA Phase 1 will be in operation for well over a decade, and the US ELT programme will also be up and running.
 The same applies to the Cerenkov Telescope Array.
-In space the JWST has operated almost two decades, Euclid has completed its sky survey.
+In space, the JWST has operated for almost two decades, and Euclid has completed its sky survey.
 PLATO and ARIEL planet surveys will be delivered.
 The LISA mission has started operations mapping gravitational waves across the universe.

 What science can be achieved with 0.1 milliarcsecond angular resolution, 1 microarcsecond astrometry and very high sensitivity from the blue to the thermal infrared?
 Which technologies need to be matured?
 Which infrastructure concepts can deliver these performances?
-This workshop aims at starting the discussion towards answering these questions.
+This workshop, jointly organised by the European Interferometry Initiative, aims to start the discussion towards answering these questions.

 Support